-I accepted “Crack: Rock Cocaine, Street Capitalism and the Decade of Greed,” written by David Farber compliments of Cambridge University Press for review and unlike others who have written a review on this book the stories of my loved ones and myself live within the pages.
-It took me some days, if not weeks, to pick up the book that laid on my living room coffee table with its bold white letters that spelled out “CRACK” taunting me as if told my secret sufferings.
-I read many reviews and felt that this book was not only a good read for scholars or those hoping to gain knowledge of parasite that affected a community out of their reach but one that would help me understand the very world I continue to live in.
+I accepted “Crack: Rock Cocaine, Street Capitalism and the Decade of Greed,” written by David Farber compliments of Cambridge University Press, for review.
+Unlike others who have written a review on this book, the stories of my loved ones and myself live within the pages.
+It took me some days, if not weeks, to pick up the book that laid on my living room coffee table with its bold white letters that spelled out “CRACK,” taunting me as if told my secret sufferings.
+I read many reviews and felt that this book was not only a good read for scholars or those hoping to gain knowledge of parasites that affected a community out of their reach but one that would help me understand the very world I continue to live in.

 “Crack” is more than a literary piece for me, but a necessary and therapeutic guide, a more in-depth understanding that allowed me to heal from the pains of yesterday.
 Farber explains the evils of politics that came to play, such as Ronal Reagan’s Reaganomics, a tax cut that enabled the rich to spend and invest more.
-While the Black community grew poorer and pooer. y.Faber also speaks about Ronald Reagan and George H.W Bush’s “War on Drugs,” which jailed African Americans for longer sentences than white convicts.
-I would learn through reading “Crack” that crack cocaine was dumped into the most pooer communities to create more wealth for the already-wealthy white Man.
-While making sure there was no way out of poverty for the poor communities, which made up of African Americans and Latinos.
+While the Black community grew poorer and poorer. y.Faber also speaks about Ronald Reagan and George H.W Bush’s “War on Drugs,” which jailed African Americans for longer sentences than white convicts.
+Through reading “Crack,” I would learn that crack cocaine was dumped into the most pooer communities to create more wealth for the already-wealthy white Man.
+While making sure there was no way out of poverty for the poor communities, which were made up of African Americans and Latinos.

-Each chapter gave me a better understanding of all the factors that came to play as crack cocaine took control of the lives of family members.
+Each chapter gave me a better understanding of all the factors that came to play as crack cocaine took control of family members’ lives.
 Before reading, I felt as if I lived within a puzzle with lost pieces, but now I have a better understanding that has assisted in my healing.

-I never understood until reading this book why family members begged, sold, and stole to get high.
-I never understood how can my loved one overlook my needs, our needs for a hit of crack until I read now.
-I walked around for years wondering how can the love for CRACK outweigh the love for an innocent child then I read the words of this twenty-four-year-old woman featured in the book from Philadelphia who told ethnographer Elijah Anderson:
+I never understood why family members begged, sold, and stole to get high until reading this book.
+I never understood how my loved one overlook my needs, our needs for a hit of crack until I read now.
+I walked around for years wondering how the love for CRACK outweighs the love for an innocent child.
+Then I read the words of this twenty-four-year-old woman featured in the book from Philadelphia who told ethnographer Elijah Anderson:

 Farber does an excellent job of educating us as he explains the history of this powerful drug and those affected by it.
-This book provides an account of the history of a substance from the medicinal uses to social-economical uses of it in Hollywood to street use.
-As Farber described the years before cocaine was rebranded into a popular fashionable high price drug that celebrities such as f Eric Clapton, Robin Wiliams, and Richard Pryor indulged in, it was known as “Freebasing.”
-I actually though smoking crack was freebasing, but it’s not.
+This book provides an account of a substance’s history, from the medicinal uses to social-economical uses in Hollywood to street use.
+As Farber described the years before cocaine was rebranded into a popular fashionable high price drug that celebrities such as Eric Clapton, Robin Wiliams, and Richard Pryor indulged in, it was known as “Freebasing.”
+I actually thought smoking crack was freebasing, but it’s not.
 Freebasing consists of adding chemicals like ether, whereas crack is made with baking soda.
-Lots of well to do people used powdered cocaine, and from what I remember as a child, it was a social drug.
+Many well-to-do people used powdered cocaine, and from what I remember as a child, it was a social drug.
 But after crack claimed the lives of the poor, the glitz and glam faded away.
-However, this same drug but in the hands and used by African Americans will get you a lengthy prison sentence and though far many of the rich and famous are coming out as recovering addicts such as “Wendy Williams, Robert Downy Fr., Demi Lovato, Ben Affleck, etc. many people have turned away from shunning users.
+However, this same drug but in the hands and used by African Americans will get you a lengthy prison sentence, and though many of the rich and famous are coming out as recovering addicts such as “Wendy Williams, Robert Downy Fr., Demi Lovato, Ben Affleck, etc. many people have turned away from shunning users.
 I think this is not the case for the average person; more unfortunate users are labeled “Addicts and CRACKHEADS.”

 Still, it did not seem like a bad thing at that time, but once CRACK made its way into New Orleans, the effects would not only cause a ripple effect but change life as we knew it.
-Still to this day, I live in a community and have family members who continue to be affected by this epidemic.
-Crack cocaine may have taken the backseat to other drugs, but with the crackdown on opioids and the loss of veins due to excessive IV use , the younger generation is turning to smoke crack cocaine.
+To this day, I live in a community and have family members who continue to be affected by this epidemic.
+Crack cocaine may have taken the backseat to other drugs, but with the crackdown on opioids and the loss of veins due to excessive IV use, the younger generation is turning to smoke crack cocaine.

 Farber’s thoughtfully researched accounts on a topic that we often avoid talking about is a necessary read for those who may want to know more about the crack cocaine epidemic.
-It’s not too often do we get an explanation of why something was done, especially in the Urban Community.
+It’s not too often do we explain why something was done, especially in the Urban Community.
 Farber opened my eyes to my life and those in it.
-I no longer feel the anger and disappointment that I did towards my family or myself as I did before reading this book.
-I must admit that even though I lived life, part of me treasured my innocence and didn’t want to know as much as I do now.
+I no longer feel the anger and disappointment that I did towards my family or myself before reading this book.
+Even though I lived life, I must admit that part of me treasured my innocence and didn’t want to know as much as I do now.
 He painted a clear picture of how my family, my community, and black and brown people all over the United States were used as pawns in a game of greed by the wealthy white-collar citizens.

 I was lucky to be born a female in the 70s, unlike the young men I would meet.
-All we knew was that the Man at the top be he white, black or green is the one with the bag, he’s living the good life, and we continue to stand on the corner selling small amounts of crack cocaine thinking we will attain their level of success.
+All we knew was that the man at the top, be he white, black, or green, is the one with the bag, he’s living the good life, and we continue to stand on the corner selling small amounts of crack cocaine, thinking we will attain their level of success.
 We know we are set up, but we think we can beat the Man at his own game.
-I believe if the drug dealers and users had at least some knowledge of what Farber touches on in this book, it would break not only the cycle but the generational curse of the black community.
+If the drug dealers and users had at least some knowledge of what Farber touches on in this book, it would break not only the cycle but also the generational curse of the black community.

-Another thing I found helpful in reading was that I was able to visualize, and you feel the bond between Farber and his unlikely friends in the book.
-There a few like him that move into the Urban Community with their families to engage, relate, and assist with change, not gentrification of our community.
-I believe relationships such as these and the ability to meet others where they were at is what made this book come to life.
+I also found it helpful in reading because I could visualize, and you feel the bond between Farber and his unlikely friends in the book.
+A few like him move into the Urban Community with their families to engage, relate, and assist with change, not gentrification of our community.
+I believe relationships such as these and the ability to meet others where they were at make this book come to life.

-I picked this book up filled with guilt, fear, and anxiety, the book felt heavy in my hands.
-I’m now filled with a sense of peace, full of love, and ready to do the work to assist with a total healing for my family.
+I picked this book up filled with guilt, fear, and anxiety.
+The book felt heavy in my hands.
+I’m now filled with a sense of peace, full of love, and ready to do the work to assist with my family’s total healing.
 I can now say without worrying about the judgment that I have lived more than half my life being “Co-Dependent” as well as I am an enabler.

 I highly recommend this “Crack” by David Farber; please reads with an open mind and heart.
-It is not a novel to the lest, but it spoke to me on a personal level, and maybe it will help you gain a better understanding of those affected by the crack cocaine era.
+It is not a novel, to the least, but it spoke to me on a personal level, and maybe it will help you gain a better understanding of those affected by the crack cocaine era.

 And even though I did not read it for academic purposes, I believe this book can be used in an educational and therapeutic setting.
 It would also be an excellent book for a nonprofit organization, church group, and book club.